Relative Entropy Methods for the Approximation of Reactive Trajectories: Applications of the Change of Measure

 We have

-so it remains to estimate the ratio $\frac{\tilde \mu}{\bar \mu}$.
+so it remains to estimate the ratio $\frac{\bar \zmu}{\tilde \zmu}$.
 Analogous problems involving ratios of normalizing constants arise in Bayesian model selection and the calculation of alchemical free energy differences.
 Refer to~\cite{lelievre_free_2010} for a survey of methods for free energy calculations.
-We propose to use the Bennett Acceptance Ratio (BAR) method~\cite{bennett_efficient_1976} to estimate $ \frac{\tilde \mu}{\bar \mu}$.
-BAR is in some sense the optimal estimator of $\frac{\tilde \mu}{\bar \mu}$ given i.i.d.\@ samples from $\tilde m \, \d S$ and $\bar m \, \d S$.
+We propose to use the Bennett Acceptance Ratio (BAR) method~\cite{bennett_efficient_1976} to estimate $ \frac{\bar \zmu}{\tilde \zmu}$.
+BAR is in some sense the optimal estimator of $\frac{\bar \zmu}{\tilde \zmu}$ given i.i.d.\@ samples from $\tilde m \, \d S$ and $\bar m \, \d S$.
 More complex alternatives that involve sampling from multiple distributions, such as the Multistate Bennett Acceptance Ratio (MBAR) method, may be needed in cases where $\tilde m$ and $\bar m$ differ greatly~\cite{shirts_statistically_2008}.

 \begin{remark} In practice, to sample from the approximate reactive flux densities $\tilde m$ and $\bar m$, one would most likely use a Markov chain Monte Carlo (MCMC) method.
 Many methods have been developed to sample distributions supported on submanifolds such as $\partial A$.
 For example, see~\cite[Sections 3.2.3-4]{lelievre_free_2010}.
-Of course, MCMC would produce correlated samples from the approximate reactive flux distributions, not independent samples as assumed above. \end{remark}
+Of course, MCMC would produce a correlated sample from the approximate reactive flux distribution, not an independent sample as assumed above. \end{remark}